PunchThrough/styleguide/swift.md

 	```

-### Only include the explicit keyword when required by the language—
+* Only include the explicit keyword when required by the language
 	* for example, in a closure, or when parameter names conflict:

 	```
 extension History {